 - January 15: Priority application deadline for domestic and international students (fall admission)

 - Late applications will be accepted on a case-by-case basis.

-- October 15: Spring admission – Architecture, Art + Design Track 3, Landscape Architecture only
+- October 15: Spring admission – Architecture, Art + Design Track 3, Landscape Architecture and Environmental Planning only

 - March 1-31: Notification to students regarding admission status (applicants check their status through the online system)